code-with-amitk/Code-examples/Operating_Systems/Linux/Access_Control/Sticky_Bit/README.md

 ## Sticky Bit / 1XXX / chmod o+t / chmod 1--- `<dir>`
 - **(On Files)** No effect
-- **(On Dir)** Setted on directory, Only file owner and root can delete files within directory.
-What?
-If setted on Directory, it tells all users can read other user's Files, but cannot DELETE the files.
+- **(On Dir)** Setted on directory, Only file owner and root can delete files within directory regardless who has RX permissions.
+Other users can read files.
 Eg: /tmp.
-Only root & owner of file can delete the files regardless who has RX permissions.
+Only root & owner of file can delete the files.
 This is very useful for Shared Spaces.
 - **Example-1**
   - *1.* user=amit has directory=test(permissions 777(group=other=rwx)) and file=test(permissions 770(group=rwx))
 ```c